 Warning Signs of a Possible Heart Attack

-- Chest discomfort.
-Most heart attacks involve discomfort in the center of the chest that lasts for more than a few minutes, or goes away and comes back.
-The discomfort can feel like pressure, squeezing, aching, burning, fullness or pain.
+- Pressure, squeezing or pain in the center of your chest that lasts more than a few minutes or goes away and then returns

-- Shortness of breath.
-Occurring with or before chest discomfort.
+- Shortness of breath with or without chest pain or pressure

 If you or someone near you is experiencing the signs of a possible heart attack, call 9-1-1.
 Time lost is muscle lost.